This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It offers plenty of opportunities to learn the history and the stories of the people who once lived in the settlement.
-I learned its also a fantastic place to bring children.
+I learned it’s also a fantastic place to bring children.

 We raced back to the first exhibit so she could learn more about her convict.
 When you arrive at Port Arthur, you are given a playing card.
 When you first enter the museum, the story of 52 convicts is told.

-Co-incidentally, Craig and I got the same named person.
+Coincidentally, Craig and I got the same named person.
 Kalyra spent the remainder of our time at Port Arthur asking about William, her little convict boy.